 Check just before the course starts:

-- All teachers of the course have correct roles in WebOodi (Teacher-in-charge, Lecturer, Teaching assistant, Officer).
+- All teachers of the course have correct roles in Sisu (responsible teacher, teacher).
 These roles give access to MyCourses and Course feedback system

-- Students are able to join to MyCourses after registration in WebOodi.
-Their MyCourses calendars contain all study events (lectures, exercises) from WebOodi
+- Students are able to join to MyCourses after registration in Sisu.
+Their MyCourses calendars contain all study events (lectures, exercises) from Sisu.

-- You can find the list of enrolled students of the course in MyCourses or WebOodi.
-If needed, confirm their registration in WebOodi
+- You can find the list of enrolled students of the course in MyCourses or Sisu.
+The registration has to be confirmed in Sisu

 - Update the materials and activities in MyCourses.
 Hence, students are able to form a clear picture of the course structure